If you buy something through one of our links, we may earn a commission.

 Samsung’s newest flagships look relatively the same as last year’s models, save for their rounded corners and a camera island for their rear sensors.
 All three S26 phones are equipped with a Snapdragon 8 Elite Gen 5 chip, screens offer 2,600 nits of peak brightness, a 12MP selfie camera, Wi-Fi 7 support, capable of capturing video up to 8K, and run Android 16 with One UI 8.5 software.

 The S26 gets a slight hardware upgrade similar to what Apple did with the iPhone 17 and Google with the Pixel 10.
 It goes from a 6.2-inch screen to a 6.3-inch 120Hz AMOLED screen with the same 2340 x 1080 resolution and from a 4,000 mAh cell to a 4,300 mAh battery with 25W charging.
-While the S26+ has a 6.7-inch 120Hz AMOLED display with 3120 x 1440 resolution and a 4,900 mAh battery with 45W charging.
-Both the S26 and S26+ will have 12GB of RAM, up to 512GB of storage with a 256GB base option, and a triple rear camera system consisting of a 50MP main sensor, a 12MP ultrawide, and a 10MP telephoto with 3x zoom.
+At the same time, the S26+ retains its 6.7-inch 120Hz AMOLED display with 3120 x 1440 resolution and a 4,900 mAh battery with 45W charging.
+Both the S26 and S26+ will have 12GB of RAM; up to 512GB of storage, with a 256GB base option; and a triple rear camera system comprising a 50MP main sensor, a 12MP ultrawide, and a 10MP telephoto with 3x zoom.

-While the S26 Ultra remains relatively unchanged from a hardware perspective.
+While the S26 Ultra remains relatively unchanged from a hardware perspective—save for more RAM.
 It offers a 6.9-inch 120Hz AMOLED display with 3120 x 1440 resolution, up to 16GB of RAM, up to 1TB of storage, a 5,000 mAh battery with fast charging up to 75% in 30 minutes, an S Pen still without Bluetooth support, an updated vapor chamber for improved internal cooling, and a more powerful and robust rear-facing camera setup with a 200MP main sensor, a 50MP ultra-wide, a 50MP periscope telephoto with 5x zoom, and a 10MP telephoto with 3x zoom.
-Samsung did add a software-based privacy screen, which dims the display to make it difficult for eavesdropping at various angles.
+The company also beefed up its video stabilization to lock in on a subject, even if you’re turning the phone while recording.
+Samsung did add a built-in privacy screen, which dims select apps, parts of the display, or the entire screen itself to make it difficult for eavesdropping at various angles.

 Thanks to the rising costs of tech, Samsung is adding a $100 increase from last year’s non-Ultra Galaxy S25 phones.
 So you’ll pay $900 for the Galaxy S26, and $1,100 for the S26+, while the S26 Ultra remains at $1,300.
 All three models will arrive in the same color options of Cobalt Violet, White, Black, and Sky Blue, alongside the Samsung-exclusive colors of Pink Gold and Silver Shadow.
 Pre-orders for the Galaxy S26 family begin today and go on sale on March 1st.